Are squirrels eating all of your bird seed? Learn how to create a squirrel proof bird feeder with these 6 simple to implement tricks!

 1. Consider a lubricant.

 If your bird feeder stands on a yard stake or pole, consider lubricating the pole with cooking oil or grease to make it nice and slippery.
 This way the squirrel won’t be able to get a decent grip on the pole and will slide back down, hopefully giving up.
+Coconut oil is a super safe option too!
 You may need to reapply lubricant every few days.

 2. Place feeders away from branches.

 Use yard stakes to hang your feeders or hang them from your home.
 By avoiding branch placement you make it harder for squirrels to access them.
 Hanging feeders directly from a tree should always be avoided, as a squirrel can access them in no time.

 3. Keep food off the ground.